switch2osm/switch2osm/docs/en/serving-tiles/updating-as-people-edit-osm2pgsql-replication.md

     --expire-output=/var/cache/renderd/dirty_tiles.txt
 ```

-Everything in the "osm2pgsql-replication update" line after `--` is passed as parameters to osm2pgsql - they will all need to match what the database was loaded with in the first place.
-Before the `--`, `-d gis` just defines what database we're using and `--max-diff-size 10` how much data to process at once, but note that osm2pgsql-replication will actually repeat downloading data and updating the database until there is no more to process, which may take some time.
+Everything in the `osm2pgsql-replication update` line after `--` is passed as parameters to osm2pgsql - they will all need to match what the database was loaded with in the first place.
+Before the `--`, `-d gis` just defines what database we're using and `--max-diff-size 10` how much data to process at once, but note that `osm2pgsql-replication` will actually repeat downloading data and updating the database until there is no more to process, which may take some time.
 The `--max diff-size` determines how much data is fetched on each iteration.
 The `--post-processing /usr/local/sbin/expire_tiles.sh` just calls our other script.

 Make both scripts executable: